 September 30, 2017

 - Establishments engaged in the manufacture, preparation, compounding, or processing of a tobacco product must register with the FDA.
-Future regulation will require registration of foreign establishments.
+(Future regulation will require registration of foreign establishments.)

 - Provide the FDA a list of all products.
 The list must include all labeling and advertising.
-Product listings are updated every June and December.
+Product listings are updated every June and December

 November 8, 2017

-*FDA considers “small-scale tobacco product manufacturers” to be manufacturers of any regulated tobacco product with 150 or fewer employees, and annual total revenues of $5 million or less.)
-Small-scale manufacturers will have until Feb.
-8, 2018, to submit ingredient listings.
+*FDA considers “small-scale tobacco product manufacturers” to be manufacturers of any regulated tobacco product with 150 or fewer employees, and annual total revenues of $5 million or less.
+All others are considered large-scale manufacturers

 - “All required label and labeling statements must be prominent and in such terms that render it likely to be read and understood”